Difference-in-Differences with a Continuous Treatment: Proofs of Main Results

 \subsection{Proof of \Cref{thm:att}}

 \begin{proof} To show the result, notice that

-where the second equality holds by adding and subtracting $\E[Y_{t-1}(0)|D=d]$, the third equality holds by \Cref{ass:continuous-parallel-trends}, and the last equality holds because $Y_{t}(d)$ and $Y_{t-1}(0)$ are observed potential outcomes when $D=d$ and $Y_t(0)$ and $Y_{t-1}(0)$ are observed potential outcomes when $D=0$. \end{proof}
+where the second equality holds by adding and subtracting $\E[Y_{t=1}(0)|D=d]$, the third equality holds by \Cref{ass:continuous-parallel-trends}, and the last equality holds because $Y_{t=2}(d)$ and $Y_{t=1}(0)$ are observed potential outcomes when $D=d$ and $Y_{t=2}(0)$ and $Y_{t=1}(0)$ are observed potential outcomes when $D=0$.
+That $\LATT^{\loc}$ is identified holds immediately given its definition and that $\LATT(d|d)$ is identified.
+To derive the particular expression for $\LATT^{\loc}$, notice that

+where the first equality is the definition of $\LATT^{\loc}$, the second equality holds from \Cref{eqn:attdd}, the first part of the third equality holds by an implication of the law of iterated expectations, and the second part of the third equality holds because $\E[\Delta Y | D=0]$ is non-random. \end{proof}

-\subsection{Proof of \Cref{prop:ate-not-identified}}
+\subsection{Proof of \Cref{thm:acr}}